gvwilson/sdxjs/en/src/virtual-machine/index.md

 ### Call and return {: .exercise}

-1. Add another register to the virtual machine called SP (for "stack pointer") that is automatically initialized to the *last* address in memory.
+1. Add another register to the virtual machine called SP ("stack pointer") that is automatically initialized to the *last* address in memory.

 2. Add an instruction `psh` (short for "push") that copies a value from a register